Spine & Nerve 7 min read June 28, 2026 Updated August 11, 2026

 Serving O'Fallon & St. Charles County

 We treat post-accident neck and back pain from our Cottleville clinic, a short drive from O'Fallon, St. Peters and St. Charles.
 If you were rear-ended near WingHaven or clipped at an intersection in St. Charles, you don't have to travel far to get assessed.
+See our auto accident chiropractor page for how post-crash care and our record-keeping work.

 If you've been in a crash — even a minor one — and something doesn't feel right, get it looked at sooner rather than later.
 Early is easier.